-This edition was published by Signet Select on July 1, 2014 and has 399 pages.
+This urban fantasy that was published by Signet Select on July 1, 2014 and has 399 pages.

 First in the Souls of Fire urban fantasy series set in Melbourne, Australia, and revolving around Emberly, a phoenix.